-Draw a great looking Potted Plant with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Potted Plant with easy drawing instructions and video tutorial.

 Houseplants or potted plants are more popular today than ever before.
 Caretakers of such foliage often call themselves "plant parents" and "crazy plant ladies."
 Millennials make up a large proportion of this group.
 They grow plants as a hobby, to beautify their homes, and to freshen the air.